 Perception enhancement.
 Pietroni et al. [PMCS11] present a pipeline to analyze the 2.5D information distributed over 3D geometry, using a local 2D parameterization.
-They show the effectiveness of their method to solve specific CH tasks, such as the study of chisel marks over the surface for tool identification.
-Schmidt et al. [SSB11] transform a 3D model into a 2.5D representation as well, and apply image-based processing to the depth and reflectance signal to extract lines and contours in chinese Buddhist stone inscriptions.
+They show the effectiveness of their method to solve specific CH tasks, such as the study of chisel marks over the surface for tool identification (Fig. 12).
+Schmidt et al. [SSB11] transform a 3D model into a 2.5D representation as well, and apply image-based processing to the depth and reflectance signal to extract lines and contours in Chinese Buddhist stone inscriptions.

 In a similar vein, Pal et al. [PTW13b, PTW13a, PSP14] present an interactive application for browsing severely damaged documents and other cultural artefacts, which contain distortions such as wrinkling, buckling, and shrinking.
-In contrast to the above, their goal is not only to study the 2.5D structure, but to flatten local regions of the document for better readability of the original text, which would be impossible to do for the physical items due to their fragile condition (fig. 5).
+In contrast to the above, their goal is not only to study the 2.5D structure, but to flatten local regions of the document for better readability of the original text, which would be impossible to do for the physical items due to their fragile condition (Fig. 13).
 Their system consists of an interactive viewer that allows a user to browse a document while dynamically flattening only the local region under inspection.
 A follow-up work [PSP14] exploits the flattening for a global restoration of damaged documents (see section 6.1).

 Restoration and preservation.
-In the field of document restoration, Pintus et al. [PMW09] present a technique that uses a flatbed scanner and Photometric Stereo (PS) [Woo79] to identify and repair scratches or tears in old document or photographs (fig. 6).
+In the field of document restoration, Pintus et al. [PMW09] present a technique that uses a flatbed scanner and Photometric Stereo (PS) [Woo79] to identify and repair scratches or tears in old document or photographs (Fig. 14).
 They exploit normal estimation to find creases in the almost flat surface, and they apply an infilling operator to restore original pixels.
-Although the texture synthesis is trained with the information from the entire
+Although the texture synthesis is trained with the information from the entire image (i.e., the non-damaged part), the restoration is performed locally and it is driven by the content of the image in the local neighborhood of the damaged pixel.
+Conversely, in section 6.1, document restoration is a global transformation (typically an undistortion) applied to the whole page.

-Figure 5: Interactive browsing of damaged documents.
+Figure 13: Interactive browsing of damaged documents.
 Severely damaged documents are acquired in 3D using a Structure-from-Motion approach.
 A dynamic flattening is performed while the user browses the document in order to increase its readability.
 We show sections of the mesh rendered in local-affine mode without flattening (left) and with local-flattening mode (right).
-Note that the original wrinkles remain visible since the shading is baked into the texture.
-Images courtesy of Pal et al. [PTW13b]
+Note that the original wrinkles remain visible since the shading is baked into the texture [PTW13b].